 In filing a paternity action, the birth father asks the court to make him legally and financially responsible for the child for the next 18 to 21 years.
 The Indiana General Assembly has taken the position that if a man undertakes that responsibility, his parental rights will be honored.
 If not, he cannot object to the adoption of the child.

-Over the last 35+ years, we at Kirsh & Kirsh have given thousands of men pre-birth notice of an adoption.
+Over the last 35+ years, we at Kirsh & Kirsh have given many men pre-birth notice of an adoption.
 Rarely do men object to the adoption, but by using the Pre-birth Notice Statute, the birth mother and adoptive parents know where they stand when the baby arrives.

 For more information about the Pre-birth Notice Statute or if you are pregnant and considering making an adoption plan, please contact us at Kirsh & Kirsh.
 We can help you find a loving, secure, and happy home for your precious baby, among our carefully screened, prospective adoptive parents.
 We can help you, without cost or obligation on your part.
 We will always treat you will kindness and respect.
-Of the THOUSANDS of expectant mothers with whom we have worked over years, many, if not most, have needed help paying their living expenses while they were pregnant and during their postpartum recovery.
+The numerous expectant mothers with whom we have worked over years, many, if not most, have needed help paying their living expenses while they were pregnant and during their postpartum recovery.

 You can call, text and or email us anytime.
 To contact us—call: 317-575-5555, text: 317-721-2030, email: AdoptionSupport@kirsh.com, or Facebook message: https://www.facebook.com/KirshandKirsh/.
 We answer our office phone 24 hours a day, every single day.
 We try to respond to emails and text messages within minutes of receipt.